 Leicester City Council has been working with partners to produce 'Leicester Integrated Flood Risk Management Strategy'.
 This document outlines potential solutions for flood risk management in Leicester.

 We would like to hear your views on the strategy and the proposed plans for managing flood risk in Leicester.
-You can provide your views and feedback here, until 12th of November 2017.
+While the official froum closed on November 12th,2017, please provide your views and feedback in the comment section below.

 Surface water flooding